 The VertiMax Raptor is quickly being adopted by elite athletes everywhere.
+Football players can prepare in the off-season for the intense spring training season with VertiMax.
+Most of the athletes below are NFL players utilizing the systems just prior to reporting to preseason football spring training and summer camps.
 Already on board are NFL teams, Division 1 universities, EXOS, Michael Johnson Performance, Proactive Sports Performance and Olympic athletes just to name a few.

 11 NFL Football Practice Drills

-1. Speed Rush Drill – Linebacker and Defensive End
+1. Speed Rush Drill – Linebacker & Defensive End

 Football Drills: Raptor Speed Rush

 Watch NFL Linebackers and defensive ends perform a loaded speed rush drill using the New Raptor system designed to resist the linebacker as they loop around the tackle and then assist the linebacker accelerating toward the quarterback.

 The Raptors are fixed to their portable fence systems on the field with the rushing path to the quarterback mapped out on the ground with low profile cones.
 For this drill the Raptor unit is positioned 8-10 yards behind the defensive player who attaches the Raptor resistance bands to their waist using a 360 belt and then lines up on the imaginary line of scrimmage with rushing path laid out in front of them.
 The player then explodes at full speed around the rushing path working against the Raptor resistance.
 As the defensive player turns the corner and begins pursuing the quarterback, the Raptor resistance bands are now aiding the player’s acceleration to help condition them to accelerate coming out of the turn.
 Because of the Raptor’s patented system for keeping resistance stable over long distances the players can easily transition from a resisted run around the tackle to an assisted run towards the quarterback without losing stability.